shanefagan/linux-packaging/README.md

 1. For Python specific applications it's a bit much in comparison to the other options
 2. Has to C/C++ code from scratch rather than taking advantage of pre-built packages (like available in snap)
 3. Very fiddly since it uses json (just my opinion but yml is way more forgiving and IDEs are quite friendly with them instead of json)
+4. Generates a lot of junk if you are building locally